Can we charge penalties from employees? And if yes, which format to use for the penalization letters?

 Dear Amy,

-If the employee commits misconduct and because of the misconduct, if the company incurs a loss, then companies are authorised to impose fines and penalties against the employees.
-Nevertheless, the top management considers the penalisation a trigger, and they are more than happy to press this trigger.
+If the employee commits misconduct and because of the misconduct, the company incurs a loss, then companies are authorized to impose fines and penalties against the employees.
+Nevertheless, the top management considers the penalization a trigger, and they are more than happy to press this trigger.

 Before the imposition of the fines and penalty, consider the following points:

 c) Is the employee competent to perform the task?
-Does he/she have adequate tools, instruments, machines to perform his/her task?
+Do they have adequate tools, instruments, machines to perform their task?
 If yes, then are these calibrated or working properly?

 d) If the wrongdoing by the employee resulted in the loss to the company, what was the role of the HOD?
-What preventive steps he/she had taken to avoid the wrongdoing?
+What preventive steps did they take to avoid the wrongdoing?

-e) Are their written instructions or SOPs to perform the tasks?
-If yes, then have been communicated to the employee?
+e) Are there written instructions or SOPs to perform the tasks?
+If yes, have they been communicated to the employee?
 If these are communicated, then how were these communicated?
 Do you have a signed copy?

 g) The imposition of the penalty is a punishment.
 Before the punishment, the company needs to conduct a domestic enquiry.
 Have you conducted the domestic enquiry to investigate why the company incurred the loss?
 Was the focus of the enquiry on the person or the incident?